kletobias/p2022/_posts/2022-05-07-multicollinearity.md

 independent variable $X_{i}$ is proportional (in case of a continuous variable
 $X_{i}$ and dependent variable $Y_{i}$) to the impact that the variable has on the dependent variable.
-Boolean variables can be used to describe other relationships between independent and dependent variable..
+Boolean variables can be used to describe other relationships between independent and dependent variable.
 That is, if the model does not suffer from Multicollinearity among other problems that can undermine this relationship.